Cyrano de Bergerac Cunning and Cleverness Quotes

 (A Capuchin enters; he carries a lantern, and goes from house to house, looking at the doors.)

 Rostand shows a bit of his own cleverness here by playing on the celibacy of the monks.
-Thus, even though the Capuchin is undoubtedly male, he does not have sex and his gender is herefore somewhat ambiguous.
-Thus, Rostand writes the musicians indicating both a man and a woman approaching.
+Thus, even though the Capuchin is undoubtedly male, he does not have sex and his gender is therefore somewhat ambiguous.
+Thus, Rostand has the musicians indicate that both a man and a woman are approaching.